The Materials Used in Class I Fillings

 Factors to Consider When Choosing a Filling Material

+Location of the filling, aesthetic concerns, longevity requirements, cavity risk, and budget all factor into the decision.
 At Dazzle Dental Clinic, our team of expert dentists will guide you through the decision-making process, taking into account your individual needs, preferences, and budget.
-Our goal is to provide a filling that not only restores your tooth but also enhances your oral health in the long term.

 First Published On